Explore holidays in The Dordogne & South West

 Le Périgord Noir (meaning the Black Périgord) gained its name from the dark oak forests of the Vézère Valley, whilst it’s the purple hue of the Cabernet Sauvignon grapevines surrounding the town of Bergerac that inspired le Périgord Pourpre’s moniker.

 The colour white describes the area to the east – le Périgord Blanc – named for the area’s bleached limestone formations.
-And, north of them all, you’ll find le Périgord Vert with the greenest meadows, kept lush by cool freshwater streams.
+North of them all, you’ll find le Périgord Vert with the greenest meadows, kept lush by cool freshwater streams.
 And between them all, countless towns and villages provide their accent of honey-coloured stone.

 The bounty beyond